- The death of Mercutio.

 - Juliet's cry is heart wrenching.

 - Then there's poor Benvolio, probably the most innocent and well-meaning character in the play, and he either fails or is ignored at every turn.
 He tries to keep peace at Phoenix Gas, it ends in a shootout.
 Tries to cheer up Romeo, sets his doom in motion.
-Tries to preemptively diffuse another dust up, Mercutio is killed.
+Tries to preemptively defuse another dust up, Mercutio is killed.
 He tries to keep Romeo from doing something rash, two more shootouts and a botched funeral scheme resulting in Tybalt, Romeo and Juliet all meeting violent ends.
 All are indeed punished, but it's surprising Benvolio doesn't turn a gun on himself too when all's said and done.

 - As the camera slowly pans outwards in the chapel of rest scene, with the unbearably sad Liebestod from Wagner's 'Tristan und Isolde' playing as we're shown clips of the pair in happier times.

 - The fact that Juliet's Famous Last Words are cut from the story entirely, making her death all the more powerful.

 - Juliet's reaction after seeing Romeo die in her arms.
 The long pause let out by a single sob.
 It's powerful.

 Tear Jerker / William Shakespeare's Romeo + Juliet